-We know little about the panelling painted panels of the studios and inns of Pont-Aven today beyond their written descriptions.
-The triptych studio door, an anonymous work, representing from top to bottom.
-The Seaweed Collection, The Aven and Pont-Aven Harbour from dates from the Ouav. around 1890 to 1895.
+We know little about the painted panelling and panels of the studios and inns of Pont-Aven today beyond their written descriptions.
+The triptych studio door, an anonymous work, representing from top to bottom, The Seaweed Collection, The Aven and Pont-Aven Harbour from the Quay, dates from around 1890 to 1895.